The health insurance system in Germany

 - Or a combination of public and private supplemental health insurance.

-Regardless of type, the insurance coverage needs to meet at least the minimum requirements stipulated by law.
+Regardless of the type, the insurance coverage needs to meet at least the minimum requirements stipulated by law.
 There are also restrictions on who can be insured with private health insurance and those who need to get insured under public health insurance.

 Do foreigners need health insurance in Germany?